-Ken McPhail is currently Vice Dean for Social Responsibility within the Faculty of Humanities at the University of Manchester.
-Ken oversees the strategic development and implementation of the Universities distinctive social responsibility agenda across 5 schools, 36 disciplines, 18,000 students and 1,800 academic and support staff.
-In addition, Ken also sits on the University’s Social Responsibility Governance Group which is chaired by the Vice Chancellor and Principle.
+Ken McPhail is currently Deputy Head and Director of Research at Alliance Manchester Business School.
+Prior to this, Ken was Vice Dean for Social Responsibility within the Faculty of Humanities at the University of Manchester.
+As Vice DEan, Ken oversaw the strategic development and implementation of the Universities distinctive social responsibility agenda across 5 schools, 36 disciplines, 18,000 students and 1,800 academic and support staff.
+In addition, Ken also sat on the University’s Social Responsibility Governance Group, chaired by the Vice Chancellor and Principle.

-As Vice Dean for Social Responsibility, Ken has been involved in delivering a new strategic relationship between the University and Greater Manchester City Council with a co-funded Economic Advisor to the new City Mayor.
-He has also been involved in the New Strategic Inclusive Growth Unit partnership with Joseph Rowntree Foundation and the Prize winning “Policy @ Manchester” platform for turning research into impact.
+As Vice Dean for Social Responsibility, Ken was involved in delivering a new strategic relationship between the University and Greater Manchester City Council with a co-funded Economic Advisor to the new City Mayor.
+He was involved in the New Strategic Inclusive Growth Unit partnership with Joseph Rowntree Foundation and the Prize winning “Policy @ Manchester” platform for turning research into impact.
 He initiated the New Ethical Grand Challenges program, and facilitated the Sustainably Challenge delivered to 5000 new students in Welcome Week 2016.

 Prior to joining the University of Manchester, Ken McPhail was the Head of School at La Trobe University Melbourne.
 Ken was responsible for managing a complex departmental structure with staff across five campuses and played an active role in delivering the biggest change management process in the history of the school.
 Ken was also the Chair of the Business School’s newly establish 2017 Committee tasked with blue-sky thinking around delivering the universities strategic vision and beyond.